 12. Summary and conclusions: Media discourse about and public attitudes toward migration within and into Europe

-Jesper Strömbäck is professor in journalism and political communication at the Department of Journalism, Media and Communication, University of Gothenburg.
-He is also co-founder of the Network of European Political Communication Scholars (NEPOCS).
+Jesper Strömbäck is Professor of Journalism and Political Communication at the Department of Journalism, Media and Communication, University of Gothenburg.
 His research focuses on political communication, political news journalism, and opinion formation.

 Christine E. Meltzer is a postdoctoral researcher at the Department of Communication, University of Mainz.
 She does research in the field of political communication, with a focus on migration, violence, and gendered aspects of media representation.